 “I asked him about his dreams and what he wanted to see come out of all the work he’s put in,” Aransiola said.
 “His response was of the laws changing around incarceration because of his work.”

-When asked about one main take away, Aransiola replied, “Cling on to whatever you have left in your life.
-Because you might find yourself in a situation where it’s the only thing you have.”
+Aransiola stated that he had many takeaways from the program.
+But one that wouldn’t leave him: “Cling on to whatever you have left in your life.
+Because you might find yourself in a situation where it’s the only thing you have,” he explained.

 At the end of the event, Gibson shared how April is a very special month for him.
-Not only was it the month he was released from prison, but the event was held in dedication to Clara Gibson, James’s mother.
-April 15th was the anniversary of her passing.
+Not only was it the month he was released from prison, but the event was held in dedication to Clara Gibson, Gibson’s late mother who passed April 15th while he was still falsely imprisoned.

-In her honor, Gibson played the song he wrote for his mother titled “Mama, Can You Hear Me?” and left the nearly 65 audience members teary-eyed and touched by the music.
+In her honor, Gibson played the song he wrote for her titled “Mama, Can You Hear Me?” and left the nearly 65 audience members teary-eyed and touched by the music.

 “Pain is knowledge and knowledge is pain,” Gibson said.
 “Treat someone the way you want to be treated.”